Top tips for crying babies – These simple tips may help you

 It is suggested that carrying your baby across your forearm with their stomach facing down can elongate their abdominal area.
 This appears to provide infants with some relief, which in combination with stomach massage is designed to help relax the stomach.

-Doctor of Chiropractic, Karen Habershon frequently works with paediatrics (babies).
+Chiropractor Karen Habershon frequently works with paediatrics (babies).
 Many people don’t associate Chiropractors with paediatrics, however they have some fantastic results.
 Karen uses specifically tailored Chiropractic techniques for babies.
-Treatment pressure would never exceed that used to test how ripe a piece of fruit is (very different to treating an adult!).
-Techniques include cranial therapy and touch & hold techniques.
-Excessive crying is very common and it’s hard to know what’s wrong checking your baby for musculoskeletal tension can be a good investment.
+Treatment pressure would never exceed that used to test the ripeness of fruit.
+Techniques include cranial therapy and touch & hold.
+Excessive crying is very common and it can take some investigating to find out the cause.
+Checking for musculoskeletal tension can be beneficial investment.

-Our experienced Chiropractor Karen will use appropriate gentle treatment techniques.
-Please contact KH Chiropractic & Sports Massage Aldgate / Liverpool Street to book your baby for an assessment
+Please contact KH Chiropractic Cranbrook to book your baby in for an assessment with Karen:

 Email: info@khchiropractic.com